Skip to main content

 Remote MCP integration lets you connect watsonx Orchestrate to external toolkits hosted on remote servers.
 Use this setup when your tools live outside your local environment, such as in cloud services or third-party APIs.
 You can import and manage them using the ADK CLI.

-To import a remote MCP, run the orchestrate toolkits import command with the URL and transport protocol for the MCP server.
+To import a remote MCP, run the orchestrate toolkits add command with the URL and transport protocol for the MCP server.

 BASH